This video sums up what it’s like to be on one of our safaris (best seen full screen with the sound up)

 - Travel insurance.
 You can either buy insurance for the period we’re away, or there are very competitive yearly policies available.
-Travel Bureau can arrange this for you – see FAQs.
+A travel agent can usually arrange this for you – see FAQs.

 - Anti-malarials are recommended.
 We find Malarone (or its generic counterpart) to be the best tablets and ASDA, Boots and other pharmacies offer a cost-effective treatment course.
 Current prices from these outlets are approx. £1.25 per tablet.

 - Any travel vaccinations you may need.
 The easiest thing to do is visit your doctor or a pharmacist that offers a travel clinic and they’ll advise on what you will need.

 - Kenya visa, which is US$ 51 (about £30) payable in advance online.
 We’ll advise on how to do this well in advance.

 - Meals and drinks at airports and on planes.

 TRIP 1: 29 Aug – 7 Sep 2019

 Here are our international flights so you can book yours to meet us in Nairobi:

 If you’re not 100% sure about booking your own flights and hotels, we’d recommend going through a travel agent.
 If you’re not sure who to contact, we often recommend Travel Bureau in Newcastle.